Pain Treatment Made Simple

 Data from the Medical Expenditure Panel Survey of 2008 suggests that the total incremental cost of healthcare due to pain coupled with the financial costs of loss of productivity at work amounted to around $635 billion.
 This implies that the annual costs of pain was nearly 30% higher than the combined costs of diabetes and cancer.
 These cost estimates were presented in 2010 dollars by calculating the inflation for medical costs in that year (Relieving pain in America: A blueprint for transforming prevention, care, education, and research.
 (2011).
 Washington, D.C: National Academies Press. doi:doi: 10.17226/13172).

 If you are experiencing physical pain, it is best you consult an established medical practitioner.
+The causes of pain can be many but most often are a result of bad posture and bio-mechanics.
 Physical therapy helps relieve the stress in your body and improve mobility.
 In case of time and cost constraints, you can access online medically-guided tutorials to manage pain and rehabilitate to a higher sense of well-being.
 The Phyxable app provides several video tutorials to address body pain.
-All you need to do is download the app and start healing.
+All you need to do is get access to the app and start healing.